radxrad/radx-kg/README.md

 | scripts   | scripts to generate the Neo4j Knowledge Graph |

 ## Citation
-RADx-Rad Discoveries & Data: Consortium Coordination Center (DCC), radx-kg - Knowledge Graph of RADx electronic artifacts, Available online: https://github.com/radxrad/radx-kg (2023).
+RADx-Rad Discoveries & Data: Consortium Coordination Center (DCC), RADx Digital Assets Knowledge Graph (radx-kg), Available online: https://github.com/radxrad/radx-kg (2023).

 ## Funding
 Development of this application was supported by the OFFICE OF THE DIRECTOR, NATIONAL INSTITUTES OF HEALTH: